Phlebotomy—More About the Program

 Only one student is scheduled at a clinical facility at a time.
 Therefore, student clinical rotations are staggered throughout the semester.
 Present sites include the following:

-- Adventist LaGrange Memorial Hospital, LaGrange, Ill.
+- Adventist LaGrange, LaGrange, IL

-- Edward Hospital, Naperville, Ill.
+- Edward Hospital, Naperville, IL

-- Ingalls Memorial Hospital, Harvey, Ill.
+- Ingalls Memorial Hospital, Harvey, IL

-- Metro South Hospital, Blue Island, Ill.
+- Metro South Hospital, Blue Island, IL

-- Palos Community Hospital, Palos Heights, Ill.
+- Palos Community Hospital, Palos Heights, IL

-- Silver Cross Hospital, New Lenox, Ill.
+- Silver Cross Hospital, New Lenox, IL

 After successful completion of PHB-110, PHB-111 and PHB-112, and graduation from the program, students are eligible to take a national certification exam of their choice.
 Certifying agencies include the American Society of Clinical Pathologists (ASCP), American Certification Agency (ACA), American Medical Technologists (AMT), and National Center for Competency Testing (NCCT).

-The Moraine Valley Community College Phlebotomy Program is proud to report the following American Society for Clinical Pathologists Board of Certification Phlebotomy Examination Results excerpted from the Annual Report 2011
+The Moraine Valley Community College Phlebotomy Program is proud to report the following American Society for Clinical Pathologists Board of Certification Phlebotomy Examination Results

 This program is intended to lead to employment.
 If you are considering transferring to a four-year college or university to obtain a bachelor's degree using the courses from this program, make an appointment with an academic advisor to review your options.